 Easiest solution: Let people decide their vacations as long as they get their work done.
 It’s called unlimited vacation policy and could increase autonomy of your team while saving them a lot of bureaucratic hassle.

-A real life example is provided by UiPath.
+UiPath provides a real life example.
 They rolled out automation for handling sick certificates in SAP in 3 months for a German HR services provider.
 RPA roll-out reduced manual effort to 5% of pre-automation levels and reduced processing time by 80%.

 32- Worker’s compensation claims

-As Blue Prism explain in their case study about their work with Walgreens, workers’ absence due to injury or sickness needs to be reported to the claims management service provider to manage worker’s compensation claims.
+As Blue Prism explains in their case study about their work with Walgreens, workers’ absence due to injury or sickness needs to be reported to the claims management service provider to manage workers’ compensation claims.
 This is a relatively simple and automatable process.

 33- Expense management